comafj/CS454-Team-28-repository/README.md

 ## Local_search.py
 This is file for finding near RGB value set.
 Start with some RGB value dictionary, find some local neighbours of it.

+## evalutation.py
+This is file which contains main function.
+It executes whole pipeline to solve color issues in HTML file, and print the result of evaluation.